Updated December 2022

 Should agreements that include commitments between a company and a landowner be written down?

 Yes.
-Parties should carefully document and ensure that each party receives a signed written copy of all commitments made.
-By recording the agreement in writing, each party will have a record of the commitments for reference in the event of a disagreement.
+Parties should carefully document all commitments and ensure each party receives a signed written copy of all commitments made.
+Each party may rely on the written agreement for reference in a disagreement.

-Commitments should be written down so that each party clearly understands what rights and obligations the commitment creates.
-When drafting commitments, it is important to clearly reflect each party’s expectations and to avoid any language that is vague or confusing.
+Commitments should be written so that each party clearly understands what rights and obligations the commitment creates.
+When drafting commitments, it is essential to accurately reflect each party’s expectations and avoid vague or confusing language.

-Commitments should be carefully drafted to ensure that they reflect each party’s expectations.
-With respect to the above example, a well drafted commitment would describe the kind of fence to be built, the size of the fence, and the timing of its construction.
-Including this level of detail in an agreement builds awareness between the parties of what’s expected of the other and reduces the potential for conflict significantly.
+Commitments should be carefully drafted to ensure they reflect each party’s expectations.
+In the preceding example, the commitment should describe the type of fence, the size, and the timing of its construction.
+Including details in an agreement builds awareness between the parties of what is expected of each other, significantly reducing potential conflict.

 - clearly identify which parties will be bound by it,